Your search did not match any results.

 Access control refers to the policies, procedures, and tools that govern access to and use of resources.
-Examples of resources include a physical server, a file, a directory, a service running on an operating system, a table in a database, or a network protocol.
+Examples of resources include a cloud service, physical server, file, application, data in a database, and network device.

 The Oracle Logical Access Control Policy is applicable to access control decisions for all Oracle employees and any information-processing facility for which Oracle has administrative authority.
-This policy does not apply to publicly accessible, internet-facing Oracle systems or end users.
+This policy does not apply to customer end user accounts for Oracle cloud services.
+Logical access controls for applications and systems must provide identification, authentication, authorization, accountability and auditing functionality.

 Oracle user access is provisioned through an account-provisioning system that is integrated with Oracle's Human Resources database.
 Access privileges are granted based on job roles and require management approval.